lundqvistr/manual_medfak_research_data/manual.md

 Bad example:

 ### Consistency again
 It is often not so easy to be consistent.
-During the research process where you assign namnes to new derived variables, add explanatory labels to the variables and to codes used,  maintain a codebook, there are a number of steps where choices have to be made and where inconsistencies can enter.
-And as authors of this document we cannot calim that we succeed in being entirely consistent ourselves.
+During the research process where you assign namns to new derived variables, add explanatory labels to the variables and to codes used,  maintain a codebook, there are a number of steps where choices have to be made and where inconsistencies can enter.
+And as authors of this document we cannot claim that we succeed in being entirely consistent ourselves.
 The basic message here is however that you should strive to be as consistent as possible.
-The more, the better.
+The more consistent, the better.
 And you shouldn't hope that it will get any easier in the future.
 The gaps left behind today often will not be covered later.

 ## Other aspects